YET MORE WORK PARTY DATES AT WESTGATE POND

 Please support the River Keepers by telling us about any problems you encounter on any of our waters.

-You can do this by emailing details to Doug Davison on email@example.com.
+You can do this by emailing details to the club at either email@example.com, or firstname.lastname@example.org.
 We WILL act on your information.
 If you don't want to send details just email your name and phone number and we will call you back.